-- 5.6 Support preservation of historic homes. in accordance with the City's adopted Historic Preservation Plan. - 5.6.1 Establish an incentive program for rehabilitating and preserving historic homes, especially in targeted neighborhoods identified in the Historic Preservation Plan (ex: tax abatements). - 5.6.1.1 Determine goals for local tax incentive programs. - 5.6.1.2 Identify programs in other cities that can serve as good models. - 5.6.1.3 Develop a proposal for consideration by City staff. - 5.6.1.4 Engage with the community through multiple meetings as appropriate to explain the goals, proposed responsibilities and benefits associated with each program, and implementation plan/ schedule; answer question and gather feedback.
-Make revisions as necessary. - 5.6.1.5 Bring proposal to the Landmark Commission, Planning Commission, and City Council for consideration. - 5.6.1.6 After approval, develop a communications strategy to make property owners aware of the program and to encourage participation, measure interest and response, etc.
+5.5 Support preservation of historic homes. all 5.5.1 Establish an incentive program for rehabilitating and preserving historic homes, especially in targeted neighborhoods identified in the Historic Preservation Plan (ex: tax abatements). ıg 5.5.1.1 Determine goals for local tax incentive programs. ch 5.5.1.2 Identify programs in other cities that can serve as good models.
+5.5.1.3 Develop a proposal for consideration by City staff. s s. pr 5.5.1.4 Engage with the community through multiple meetings as appropriate to explain the goals, proposed responsibilities and benefits associated with each program, and implementation plan/ schedule; answer question and gather feedback.
+Make revisions as necessary.
+5.5.1.5 Bring proposal to the Landmark Commission, Planning Commission, and City Council for consideration. r 5.5.1.6 After approval, develop a communications strategy to make property owners aware of the superson and the superson of the superson and the superson of the superson of the superson ed the program and to encourage participation, measure interest and response, etc. ty 5.5.1.7 Plan to collect data that is needed for annual reports to City officials. , 5.5.2 Evaluate designating areas, such as Ocean Drive and the following neighborhoods: Del Mar, Six Points,

-- 5.6.1.7 Plan to collect data that is needed for annual reports to City officials. - 5.6.2 Evaluate designating areas, such as Ocean Drive and the following neighborhoods: Del Mar, Six Points, Bessar Park, Morningside/Bellavida, and Lamar Park, as local historic districts - 5.6.3 Continue to support the Historic Preservation Officer working with neighborhoods to conduct historic building surveys at Morningside and Del Mar subdivisions. - 5.7 Support efforts to provide resources to help the unhoused. - 5.7.1 Evalutate funding permanent supportive housing, which would provide indefinite housing or rental assistance combined with supportive services for disabled persons experiencing homelessness so that they may live independently. - 5.7.1.1 Work with the Texas Balance of State Continuum of Care to increase the amount of funds available to the community. - 5.7.1.2 Any awarded funding would be administered locally or distributed to providers.
+Bessar Park, Morningside/Bellavida, and Lamar Park, as local historic districts

+- 5.5.3 Continue to support the Historic Preservation Officer working with neighborhoods to conduct historic building surveys at Morningside and Del Mar subdivisions. - 5.6 Support efforts to provide resources to help the unhoused. - 5.6.1 Fund permanent supportive housing, which would provide indefinite housing or rental assistance combined with supportive services for disabled persons experiencing homelessness so that they may live independently. - 5.6.1.1 Work with the Texas Balance of State Continuum of Care to increase the amount of funds available to the community. - 5.6.1.2 Any awarded funding would be administered locally or distributed to providers.